MHindermann/mas/text/draft.md

 and `id_number` as proxy to retrieve a full text remotely.
 Note that even more context could be provided by taking into account other data fields such as `type`, `publication` or `department`.
 Especially the latter might be valuable when disambiguating homonymous or polysemous words.
-For example, consider item `https://edoc.unibas.ch/id/eprint/76510` which is titled "Blacking Out".
+For example, consider the item `https://edoc.unibas.ch/id/eprint/76510` which is titled "Blacking Out".
 Without further context, this title could refer (amongst others) to a physiological phenomenon, a sudden loss of electricity, or a measure taken in wartime.
 Knowing that the item was published by a